Simple implementation

 document.head.appendChild(scriptNode);

-Please note that some TMS may offer server-side support, which allows you to install Kameleoon without causing any issues.
-This is because, in essence, it is the same as having the Kameleoon installation code directly embedded in your HTML code.
+Some TMS offer server-side support, which allows you to install Kameleoon without causing issues.
+This is equivalent to embedding the installation code directly in your HTML.

-Lastly, please avoid utilizing our anti-flicker prevention technology as it is not designed to operate correctly within a TMS.
+Avoid using anti-flicker prevention technology within a TMS, as it is not designed to operate correctly in that environment.